lipsa25bce10034-arch/skill-gap-analyzer/README.md

 ##  Problem Statement

-Engineering students often lack clarity about the skills required for specific job roles.
-This leads to inefficient preparation and missed opportunities during placements.
+Engineering students often lack clear guidance on the specific skills required for different job roles.
+As a result, they tend to prepare without proper direction and may focus on irrelevant or incomplete skill sets.
+This creates a gap between their abilities and industry expectations, leading to inefficient learning and missed placement opportunities.

----
+This project aims to address this issue by helping students identify and understand the skills they need to improve.

 ##  Solution

-This project presents an AI-based Skill Gap Analyzer that compares a student's skills with job role requirements and identifies:
+This project introduces an AI-based Skill Gap Analyzer that evaluates a student’s current skill set against the requirements of various job roles.
+Using machine learning techniques, it measures the similarity between user skills and industry expectations to generate meaningful insights.
+The system provides:
 * Match Percentage
 * Best Job Role
 * Missing Skills